SpatialStack: Layered Geometry-Language Fusion for 3D VLM Spatial Reasoning

 VG-LLM-4B71.387.779.5

 CV-Bench reformulates classical 2D relation/counting tasks and 3D depth/distance questions into QA evaluations.
-SpatialStack-4B already overtakes VG-LLM-4B on both splits, while SpatialStack-8B delivers the best overall accuracy (83.5) and matches the strongest reported 2D score.
+Built on Qwen3.5, SpatialStack-5B outperforms its base model as well as prior dual-encoder baselines, delivering the best overall accuracy (85.5) and strongest 3D result (92.2).